Day 1: Arrival

 Day 7: Agrigento to Torre Salsa (hours of riding: 6/7)

-After breakfast we set off at around 8.30 in the morning, following a very beautiful route through the countryside of Agrigento, with wonderful views of the Mediterranean coast.
-Our ride will take us to the coastal reserve of Torre Salsa, one of Sicily's most beautiful and best preserved coastlines, before riding on to our final destination along the coast, where we have our final dinner and over night stay.
+We will have breakfast and set off at around 8.30 in the morning, following a very beautiful route through the countryside of Agrigento, with wonderful views of the Mediterranean coast.
+Our ride will take us to the coastal reserve of Torre Salsa, one of Sicily's most beautiful and best preserved coastlines, before riding on to our final destination along the coast, where we will have dinner and spend the night.

 Day 8: Departure

-Breakfast and transfer to Palermo airport (or another destination on the island upon request).
+Breakfast and transfer to the airport (or another destination on the island upon request).

 £1630 per person for a double room.

 16-23 April 2022 FULL

 21 - 28 May 2022